giellalt/giellalt.github.io/infra/infraremake/MakefileNamesAndOrganisation.md

 includes the file `am-shared/tools-spellcheckers-fstbased-dir-include.am`.

-Therer are a couple of conventions to observe:
+There are a couple of conventions to observe:

-# the target `clean-local:` should always be defined in the local
-  `Makefile.am` - not in the include files; if there is a need to define clean operations in the include files, it should be through the use of the variable `CLEANFILES`, e.g. something like:\\
+1. the target `clean-local:` should always be defined in the local `Makefile.am` - not in the include files; if there is a need to define clean operations in the include files, it should be through the use of the variable `CLEANFILES`, e.g. something like:\\
   `CLEANFILES=$(BUILDFILES)`
-# the include file `am-shared/silent_build-include.am` should only be included
-  by the `*-dir-include.am` files to avoid double inclusion and subsequent double definitions of the same variables
+1. the include file `am-shared/silent_build-include.am` should only be included by the `*-dir-include.am` files to avoid double inclusion and subsequent double definitions of the same variables